rackerlabs/docs-rackspace-federation/doc/administering/monitoring.rst

-For an example of a topic that describes how monitoring is implemented for a product, see :ref:`monitoring-example-ug`.
+For an example of a topic that describes how monitoring is implemented for a product, see

+..
+COMMWNT ref monitoring-example-ug.